Genuine quantum scars in many-body spin systems: I) Ubiquity of scars

 and the XX model reads

 The specific values of the parameters are the same as in Fig.~2 in the main text, and ensure that the system is well thermalized.
 The expectation value $\langle E_n | \sigma_1^x | E_n \rangle$ and the bipartite entanglement entropy $S$ for the eigenstates $\ket{E_n}$ is shown in Fig.~\ref{FigS_scars}, and confirms thermalization.
 The projection of the 10 central eigenstates onto the manifold of IS UPOs is shown in Fig.~\ref{FigS_scars}(b).
-To various extents, most eigenstates show some structure that correlates with the UPOs, that is, quantum scarring.
+To various extents, for the majority of the eigenstates the projection $Q$ reflects the underlying UPOs.
+More mid-spectrum eigenstates are shown, for the Ising model, in Fig.~\ref{FigS_scars}(c).
+By contrast, in Fig.~\ref{FigS_random} we see that the projection $Q$ of Haar random states does not reflect in a any way the structure of the UPOs (indeed, the random states are agnostic of the Hamiltonian, and hence of the UPOs).